 Directions to Valley of the Gods, Utah

 After driving the Monument Valley scenic drive, head north on Highway 163 for the 32-mile drive to the east entrance of Valley of the Gods.
 At the nondescript turnoff, you’ll discover a miniature version of what you’ve just experienced in Monument Valley with two big exceptions.
 You won’t find as many people or souvenir stands, here.
 Yay!

 The valley can also be accessed from Highway 261 (west entrance).
-This is especially convenient if you’re driving down from Cedar Mesa on the Moki Dugway or you’ve just visited Goosenecks State Park.
+This is especially convenient if you’re driving down from Cedar Mesa on the Moki Dugway or you’ve just visited Goosenecks State Park (official website).

 Located near Mexican Hat, and also Bears Ears National Monument (official website), Valley of the Gods offers stunning red rock formations—although not as many as in Monument Valley—in a quieter setting.
 Drive the rough dirt road through the valley to discover it for yourself.